Umio-Yasuno/rif-cmd/README.md

   * Linux x86_64 (OpenCL)

-  RIF SDK is cross-platform.
+  RIF SDK is a cross-platform.
 (DX12, OpenCL, Metal)
   I can't verify it because I don't have the environment, but I'll add support.

 ## Known Issues